naev/naev/utils/ssys/Readme.md

  - pov: povray file that allows to generate `png` with `povray`

 Scripts:
- - `ssys_graph.py` / `ssys_graph.sh`: Reads current system map, outputs a graph, see `ssys_graph.{py, sh} -h`.
+ - `ssys2graph.sh`: Reads current system map, outputs a graph, see `ssys_graph.{py, sh} -h`.
 The first one offers a richer output, the second one is much faster.
- - `ssys_graph.py -w`: Reads a graph in input, updates current system map accordingly.
+ - `graph2ssys.py`: Reads a graph in input, updates current system map accordingly.
 This is the only way to actually modify it.
- - `ssys_graph.py -s`: Reads a graph in input, scales it, and outputs the resulting graph.

  - `dot2graph.py`: As the name suggests, turns a graph in dot format into a graph in our basic format.
  - `ssys2dot.py`: As the name suggests, reads current system map and outputs a graph in dot format.
 Also, currently applies ad hoc operations.